Nothing beats a day at the beach in the summer. During these warm months, some of our favourite activities include swimming and tanning.

 Bikini mix and match rules:

-- Solid dark colours are slimming.
-However, they're also great at downplaying a certain portion of the body (i.e., tummy and hip fats, broad shoulders, etc.).
+- Slimming colours are solid dark hues.
+But they're also excellent at minimising a specific body part (i.e., tummy and hip fats, broad shoulders, etc.).

-- The opposite is true for prints.
-They draw more attention and are great at enhancing (i.e., make your breasts larger and your hips wider).
-If you don’t like prints, opt for ruffle and strings bikinis to yield the same effect.
+- For prints, the opposite is true.
+They are excellent at attracting additional attention and enhancing (i.e., make your breasts larger and your hips wider).
+If prints aren't your thing, choose ruffle and string bikinis to achieve the similar result.

 4. Mix and match based on your body shape